MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 - Saving files to OneDrive backs up your users' data in the cloud and gives them access to their files from any device.

 For these reasons, we recommend moving or redirecting known folders to OneDrive if you're an enterprise or large organization.
-Small or medium businesses may also find this useful, but keep in mind you'll need some experience with Group Policy.
+[See all our recommendations for configuring the sync app](ideal-state-configuration.md) Small or medium businesses may also find this useful, but keep in mind you'll need some experience with Group Policy.
 For info about the end-user experience, see [Protect your files by saving them to OneDrive](https://support.office.com/article/d61a7930-a6fb-4b95-b28a-6552e77c3057).

 ## Known Folder Move workshop